Dawson Highway, Glenlyon Street to Harvey Road, design cycling facilities

 - Total investment

 The project is in the planning phase.
 Online community engagement closed 24 June 2021.

 The end product of this phase is a package of work for construction and planning for a staged approach to construct from Glenlyon Street to Harvey Road.
-Planning is expected to be finalised in December 2021.
+Planning is expected to be completed late 2022.

 We appreciate all feedback provided.
 Each item has been recorded and is being used to inform the project's planning.

 Active transport information

 TMR encourages active transport as part of an integrated land use and transport system for Queensland.
 Active transport incorporates bike riding, walking and other physically active ways of traveling that can be done alone or combined with public transport.

 The Queensland Cycling Strategy 2017-2027 sets the strategic direction for cycling in Queensland over the next 10 years with 5 priorities outlined:

 - Building and connecting infrastructure to grow participation